 Due to constraints regarding content, additional Accessibility features have not been included (although equally valuable), such as the option to switch between lowercase and uppercase on the on-screen keyboard; the option to undock the keyboard to position it just below a line of text to aid tracking.

-It is also worth noting that while ‘Split View’ (Allow Multiple Apps in ‘Multitasking’) is highlighted in the infograph, this feature is only available for the iPad Pro, iPad Air 2, and iPad Mini 4.
-For older iPads ‘Slide Over’ is the iOS alternative but unlike Split View, you are unable to interact with both screens at once.
+It is also worth noting that while 'Split View' (Allow Multiple Apps' feature in 'Multitasking') is highlighted in the infograph this feature is only available for the iPad Pro, iPad Air 2, and iPad Mini 4.
+For older iPads 'Slide Over' is the iOS alternative but unlike Split View, you are unable to interact with both screens at once.